kthuang20/ultimate-bds-guides/markdown-guide.md

 ## Code Blocks
 You can add inline code by enclosing it in a set of back quote such as `inline code`.
-To create a code block, enclose the code with a set of three back quote.
+To create a code block, enclose the code with a set of three back quotes.
 Make sure that you specify the language (e.g., `python`, `bash`, `html`) right after the first three:

 ```python